 Rory is frequently involved in the wider strategic aspects of intellectual property litigation.
 He has significant experience acting as coordinating counsel for multijurisdictional matters, assisting clients to develop and implement their patent litigation strategies.
 He has also taken leading roles in settlement/licensing negotiations.

 Recent cases include Sisvel and Mitsubishi v Xiaomi and others, InterDigital v Lenovo, and Philips v TCL.
-Each of these cases involve novel aspects of law, allowing Rory to further develop his expertise at the cutting edge of SEP/FRAND litigation.
+Each of these cases involve novel aspects of law, allowing Rory to further develop his experience at the cutting edge of SEP/FRAND litigation.
 The types of technology involved in Rory’s cases include mobile telephones (CDMA 2000, UMTS and LTE), other radio systems (such as DMR and TETRA) and robotics.

 Speaker, “Essentiality Checks & Patent Validity,” OxFirst Intellectual Property and Competition Forum, Brussels, February 2020